crossplane-contrib/provider-aws/CODE_GENERATION.md

 make generate
 ```

+> This command will first run kubebuilder generation tools which take care of
+`zz_generated.deepcopy.go` files and CRD YAMLs.
+Then it will run the generators
+in crossplane-tools that will create `zz_generated.managed.go` and `zz_generated.managedlist.go`
+files that help CRD structs satisfy the Go interfaces we use in crossplane-runtime.

 ## Mandatory Custom Parts

 There are a few things we need to implement manually since there is no support for